GeselG/GeselG.github.io/README.md

 # Education
 - First year at San Diego City College

-# Fun Facts
-- I enjoy painting
+## Skills
+- Adaptable to any work task
-- Going to the beach
+- Openness to feedback
+- Organization and time managemant
-- Cooking
+- Strategizing and Planning